 How does it work, basically?

-Biochar performs the function of a CO tank2, and when used in construction can be reused as a fertilizer for the soil when the building is demolished.
+Biochar performs the function of a CO tank2, and when used in construction can be reused as fertilizer for the soil when the building is demolished.

 The construction sector is considered one of the most polluting in the world, responsible for 40% of global energy consumption, 30% of greenhouse gas emissions and 36% of waste produced in the EU.